-Air is also needed to keep your engine cool.
-Dirt, dust & debris build up to restrict and clog cooling air intake screens and fins.
+Air is also needed to keep vour engine cool.
+Dirt. dust & debris build up to restrict and clog cooling air intake screens and fins.
 Clean screens and fins at frequent intervals.
 The engine blower housing and shrouds should be removed at least once each season or more often under dry, dusty conditions for a thorough cleaning of fins.

-Fallure to keep external surfaces clean not only presents fire hazards, but causes overheating and resulting engine damages such as:
+Fallure to keep external surfaces clean not only causes overheating and